AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="other_environment"></a>
 ## 8.3 Other Launch Environments

-Other launch environments are not currently implemented in this standard. cmi5 implementations for LMS's and AU's in these other environments will use the same REST communication interface as specified in xAPI. xAPI does not specify launch mechanisms.
+Other launch environments are not currently implemented in this specification. cmi5 implementations for LMS's and AU's in these other environments will use the same REST communication interface as specified in xAPI. xAPI does not specify launch mechanisms.

 <a name="xapi_data_model"></a>
 # 9.0 xAPI Statement Data Model